 Apparently, there should not be a way to set

-and MODE_CHECK
+MODE_SHELL and MODE_CHECK or

-without setting
+MODE_EDIT without setting

-, indeed, as we can see from
+MODE_RUN, indeed, as we can see from

 [...]